ognistik/macrowhisper/src/CODEBASE_MAP.md

 **Enhanced AutoReturn and Scheduled Action Logic**:
 - **Normal Operation**: AutoReturn and scheduled actions apply to the intended recording and get reset after use
 - **Mutual Exclusion**: Only one of auto-return or scheduled action can be active at a time
-- **Timeout Management**: 5-second timeout when no recording session is active (prevents indefinite waiting)
+- **Timeout Management**: Configurable timeout when no recording session is active (prevents indefinite waiting, 0 = no timeout)
 - **Interruption Handling**: Both cancelled if recording folder is deleted during processing
 - **Supersession Logic**: Both cancelled if newer recordings appear before current one completes
 - **Smart Timing**: Only cancels when recordings are actually interrupted, not when they naturally complete